Applications

 An application is broken into two major components, the contract and the service.

 The contract is gas-metered, and is the part of the application which executes operations and messages, make cross-application calls and modifies the application's state.
-The details are covered in more depth in the SDK docs.
+The details are covered in more depth in the application backend guide.

 The service is non-metered and read-only.
 It is used primarily to query the state of an application and populate the presentation layer (think front-end) with the data required for a user interface.